woosal1337/blog/web-app/source/_posts/type-conversions.md

 ### float()

-- nothing different than the 2 mentioned and described above, besides, as the name suggests, `float()` converts the values into a `float` type of data :)
+- Nothing different than the 2 mentioned and described above, besides, as the name suggests, `float()` converts the values into a `float` type of data :)

 ```python
 >>> a = "3.0"